aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/_index.md

 ---

-# Create the S3 buckets and DynamoDB tables for Terraform
+### In this part we will create the S3 bucket and DynamoDB tables for Terraform state files & locks.